tencherry10/til/c_cpp/c-return-styles.md

   // use out safely here
   ```

-#### Use special sentinel values.
-Lots of C library functions work this way.
-For e.g. getc() which return EOF when there is an error.
+#### Use special sentinel values

+PRO
+  1. Some returns have natural sentinel values.
 Zero can be a sentinel for ptr returns.
-Negative values could be used as a sentinel for unsigned value output.
+Negative values could be used as a sentinel for unsigned value output (like lengths).

-PRO

   1. Minimal number of arguments but possibly harder to use

   ```c